kairosity/mp4-lionize/README.md

 - There is an obvious "Review" button under the order details that brings the user to the specific product details page and automatically scrolls down to the review portion of that page.
 - The review option is also accessible to a user, when they are browsing the product details pages, but only *if* that user has ordered that specific product and has yet to review it.
+- A user can submit a review title and can rank the product from 1 to 5 stars and they can write an actual review.
+- Those details are then displayed for other users, as well as the username of the user who wrote the review and the date it was reviewed.

 <br>